1-finance-logo

 • Forward PEG Ratio

-• A score higher than 80 indicates a Highly Undervalued index.
+• A score higher than 85 indicates a Highly Undervalued index.

-• A score lower than 60 is considered Highly Overvalued.
+• A score lower than 65 is considered Highly Overvalued.

-While the PE Ratio captures the current market position, the CAPE Ratio and the 5-year historical PEG Ratio capture the index performance from a historical or medium-term lens.
-Similarly, Forward PE and Forward PEG Ratios are based on future expectations about the index earnings per share.
+While the PE Ratio captures the current market position, the CAPE ratio and the 5-year historical PEG Ratio capture the index performance from a historical or medium-term lens.
+Similarly, Forward PE and Forward PEG ratios are based on future expectations about the index earnings per share.

 Next, let’s break down and analyse the scoring methodology for each of the constituents of the index: